Wednesday-Sunday, October 13 - 31

 You may have seen him at the Village before, but you’ve never seen – or heard – the haunting acoustical stylings of Lawrence Trailer like you will during Phantoms & Fire.

 The Bullard Tavern, ghoulishly transformed into Prospero’s Tavern, will have concessions sure to delight.
-The menu will include beer, wine, hard cider, hot cider with or without rum, hot cocoa, popcorn, cookies, and more!
-Check back at a later date for the menu.
+The menu will include beer, wine, hard cider, hot cider with or without rum, hot cocoa, hearty soups, sandwiches, popcorn, cookies, and more!
+Be sure to check out our specialty cocktails, the Annabel Lee (Peach Schnapps, Vodka, Blue Curacao, pineapple juice, sour mix) or Raven’s Blood (whisky, Vermouth, Chambord, Grenadine, and pomegranate syrup)!

 Food and beverages are an additional fee.
 The Bullard Tavern Cafeteria will be closed.